contagon/handbook/handbook/29-meetings-in-the-church.md

 Young children are welcome to bear testimony in fast and testimony meeting.
 It may be best for them to learn to do so at home until they can bear testimony without help from others.

-Under the bishop’s direction, children may be named and blessed during fast and testimony meeting (see [29.2.1.1](29-meetings-in-the-church.md#29211-planning-sacrament-meeting)).
+Under the bishop’s direction, children are usually named and blessed during fast and testimony meeting (see [29.2.1.1](29-meetings-in-the-church.md#29211-planning-sacrament-meeting)).

 ### 29.2.3 Ward Conference